HantosNorbert/Raymarching-in-Jack/README.md

 This is the result of my efforts to build a **raymarcher**.

 [Raymarching](https://en.wikipedia.org/wiki/Ray_marching) is a class of 3D rendering methods.
-It fells into the cathegory of [raytracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)), a family of such methods where light rays are virtually traced through a scene to determine the color of a pixel on the screen.
+It fells into the cathegory of [raytracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)), a family of such methods where light rays are virtually traced through a scene to determine the color of a pixel on the screen.[^1]

+[^1]: Strictly speaking, raytracing is a technique for computing the visibility between points.
+It is the shader that ultimately determines the final color of a specific pixel; but they are so closely related, I call the whole package as a raytracer.

 ![raytrace diagram](media/raytracing_diagram.png)